sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/web_overview.md

 ## Structure of the simplest client package

-Based on `./client/common/BUILD.bazel` as one of the smallest client packages.
+Based on `./client/common/BUILD.bazel`, one of the smallest client packages.

 ### How to create nested BUILD files to leverage caching